 Elsevier eBook on VitalSource - Access Card

-Stay on top of the most important issues in high acuity, progressive, and critical care settings with Priorities in Critical Care Nursing, 8th Edition.
-Perfect for both practicing nurses and critical care nurses reviewing for CCRN® certification alike, this evidence-based textbook uses the latest, most authoritative research to help you identify patient priorities in order to safely and expertly manage patient care.
-Succinct coverage of all core critical care nursing topics includes medications, patient safety, patient education, problem identification, and interprofessional collaborative management.
-You’ll learn how to integrate the technology of critical care with the physiological needs and psychosocial concerns of patients and families to provide the highest-quality care.
-Additionally, this new edition places a unique focus on interprofessional patient problems to help you learn to speak a consistent language of patient problems and work successfully as part of an interprofessional team.
+Perfect for shorter critical care courses, in-service training, and CCRN® certification review, Priorities in Critical Care Nursing, 8th Edition uses the latest, most authoritative research to help your students identify patient priorities in order to safely and expertly manage patient care in high acuity, progressive, and critical care settings.
+The book’s succinct coverage of all core critical care nursing topics spans the areas of medications, patient safety, patient education, problem identification, and interprofessional collaborative management.
+Students will learn how to integrate the technology of critical care with the physiological needs and psychosocial concerns of patients and families to provide the highest-quality care.
+In addition to thoroughly revised case studies, integration of interprofessional collaborative practice, streamlined features, and new multimedia resources, this new edition also includes a unique focus on interprofessional patient problems to help students learn to speak a consistent language of patient problems and work successfully as part of an interprofessional critical care team.

 - Need-to-know content reflects today’s high acuity, progressive, and critical care environments!

 - UNIQUE!
 Balanced coverage of technology and psychosocial concerns includes an emphasis on patient care priorities to help you provide the highest-quality nursing care.

 - Consistent format features a Clinical Assessment and Diagnostic Procedures chapter followed by one or more Disorders and Therapeutic Management chapters for each content area.